 Do a taste test for yourself: choose two or three spirits and a simple eggnog recipe.

-I chose this quick eggnog recipe because it doesn't have any extra flavors to interrupt the tasting and it shakes up instantly.
+We chose this quick eggnog recipe because it doesn't have any extra flavors to interrupt the tasting and it shakes up instantly.

 Here are a few tips to help you along: